ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ensures that different Client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
 This format might be used, for example, with HTTPS, as part of a system for configuring or discovering key configurations.
-Note however that such a system needs to consider the potential for key configuration to be used to compromise Client privacy; see {{privacy}}.
+However, note that such a system needs to consider the potential for key configuration to be used to compromise Client privacy; see {{privacy}}.

 A Client might have multiple key configurations to select from when encapsulating a request.
 Clients are responsible for selecting a preferred key configuration from those it supports.
-Clients need to consider both the Key Encapsulation Method (KEM) and the combinations of Key Derivation Function (KDF) and AEAD in this decision.
+Clients need to consider both the Key Encapsulation Method (KEM) and the combinations of the Key Derivation Function (KDF) and AEAD in this decision.

 ## Key Configuration Encoding {#key-config}